-

 The need for outstanding development resources

-Companies often site development and logistical problems when talking about the failures to launch their AI projects.
+Companies often cite development and logistical problems when talking about the failures to launch their AI projects.
 Developing bespoke AI technology often requires a lot of talented software engineers, making these tools inaccessible for some organizations.

 Companies should prioritize smart resource allocation, choose effective business automation software, and leverage no-code tools to mitigate this issue.
 Ensure that skilled professionals are directed toward high-impact areas.
 Selecting robust business automation platforms with powerful turn-key AI tools accelerates the implementation process.

-No-code development platforms, like Creatio, enable institutions to create their own ML models without requiring extensive coding expertise.
+No-code development platforms, like , enable institutions to create their own ML models without requiring extensive coding expertise.
 This approach not only reduces dependency on specialized developers but also accelerates project timelines and enhances flexibility, ultimately improving the chances of successful AI project deployment.

 IT and data infrastructure required for AI